PyWebScraper/PyScraper/README.md

 Unzip to a suitable location on your computer.
-Open a terminal in the unzipped folder create a python virtual environment
+Open a terminal in the unzipped folder create a python virtual environment.
 > python3 -m venv venv
 activate the virtual environment
 > /venv/Scripts/activate.ps1